NameFILIP/tip-calculator/README.md

 ## Overview

-A simple Progressive Web App to help calculate how much to tip at a restaurant: https://namefilip.github.io/tip-calculator/
+[Tip Calculator](https://namefilip.github.io/tip-calculator/) is a simple Progressive Web App to help calculate how much to tip at a restaurant.

 ## How to publish